camille-004/data-science-boilerplate/README.md

 4. Run `conda env update && conda activate <env_name>`.
 5. Run `pip install -e .`.
 6. Run `pre-commit install`.
-7. **If you would like to run tests:** In `.travis.yml`, uncomment `python -m pytest tests --cov=src --cov-fail-under=0` and change the `--cov-fail-under` value in  to your intended test coverage percentage.
+7. **If you to include test coverage in your build:** In `.travis.yml`, uncomment `python -m pytest tests --cov=src --cov-fail-under=0` and change the `--cov-fail-under` value in  to your intended test coverage percentage.